abaretta/nu.baretta.openweathermap/README.md

 This app allows you to poll the OpenWeatherMap API for localised weather data and use this in your Homey home automation flows.

-The app is based on the openweather-apis.
+The app is based on 'openweather-apis' .

-Current fully supported capabilities in flows and the mobile interface:
+Current fully supported capabilities in flow (triggers) and the mobile interface:

 - temperature
 - humidity